superbenefit/WREEP-docs/support.md

 ## Useful Links

-For self-service help using WREEP Community platforms and tools, please see the following documentation from our application service providers:
+For self-service help using community platforms and tools, please see the following documentation from our application service providers:

 - [Discord Docs](https://support.discord.com/hc/en-us) and [Beginner's Guide](https://support.discord.com/hc/en-us/articles/360045138571-Beginner-s-Guide-to-Discord)
 - [Luma Documentation](https://help.lu.ma/)

 ## How to Get Help

-If you have any questions, concerns, complaints or feedback regarding the WREEP Community, please contact **@rathermercurial** or **@yyeoro** in [our Discord channel](https://discord.com/invite/6mDepqjgh2) for assistance.
+If you have any questions, concerns, complaints or feedback regarding the Windfall Protocol Community, please contact **@rathermercurial** or **@yyeoro** in [our Discord channel](https://discord.com/invite/6mDepqjgh2) for assistance.